 Chaga Immune Modulation: Beta-Glucans and NK Cell Function

 Most people know Chaga for antioxidants, but its second major theme is immune modulation, especially how beta-glucans may influence natural killer (NK) cell behavior.
 NK cells are part of innate immunity and help identify stressed, infected, or abnormal cells early.
+They patrol tissue continuously rather than waiting for a specific trigger, which is part of why they're considered the immune system's first line of defense against both viral infection and abnormal cell growth.
 This does not mean Chaga is a cure for infections or cancer.
 It means Chaga may support immune readiness when used as part of a realistic health plan that includes sleep, nutrition, and clinical care when needed.

 Why NK Cells Matter